Whitlingham: Woods

-Situated at the lower end of the country park, this area has a history of mining, including flint-knapping from 4000BC, up to the 18th century.
+Situated at the lower end of the country park, this area has a history of mining, including flint-knapping from 4000 BC, up to the 18th century.
 Archaeologists have found a number of artefacts in this area, including humanly struck flint flakes and part of a chipped flint axe-head from the Neolithic period, along with an iron-stained flint blade dating back to the Paleolithic period (500,000 BC to 10,001 BC).
 From the 18th century until the early 20th century the area produced chalk and lime, the deep chalk pits are still present though overgrown and a Lime kiln is reached by a signed footpath from Whitlingham Lane.
 Since then this area has been developing from open landscape to the woodland of today.

-Railway station
+Transport

-Whitlingham railway station is situated to the north of the River Yare close to Thorpe St Andrew.
-It used to be served by trains out of Norwich, but is now closed.
+The village was served by Whitlingham railway station, situated on the north side of the River Yare, between 1874 and 1964.
+The nearest railway station is now Norwich.